rubynz/talks/source/talks/2014/04-20-tanks-guns-rrobots.md

 Also, please Tweet about it and copy in @chchruby #battlearubyist

+IF you're interested in a LiveStream of the event... well.. we're not sure we'll get round to doing this (or what form it'll take) but please add a +1 in the comments on [this gist](https://gist.github.com/patrickdavey/10216075)

 ##RULES! (and evening flow)##

 So, yes, this is Ruby, yes there is meta programming.. however, for _most_